PVR Tech Studio

 FieldMeaning

-status"success" or an error status.
+status"success" or "failure".

 messageHuman-readable message.